Last Night (1998 film): Plot

-In Toronto, a group of friends and family prepare for the end of the world, expected at midnight as the result of a calamity that is not explained, but which has been expected for several months.
-There has been panic and rioting after the imminent catastrophe was announced, but the chaos has since largely died down, with only sporadic murders, robberies, and incidents of vandalism as humanity accepts that Earth's demise is going to happen.
-On the last evening, Sandra’s car is vandalized by passersby while she scavenges leftovers in a supermarket, leaving her stranded.
-Meanwhile, Patrick meets with his extended family for a mock Christmas dinner celebration; Duncan, husband of Sandra, spends much of the day calling his customers to reassure them that their heating gas will be kept on until the very end; Craig is having sex with Lily as part of his plan to mark every sexual milestone he can think of before the end.
+In Toronto, a group of friends and family prepare for their last night before the end of the world, caused by a calamity that has not been explained but which has been expected for the last few months.
+The panic and rioting has largely died down, with only sporadic murders, robberies, and incidents of vandalism as humanity comes to terms with Earth's demise.

+While Sandra scavenges leftovers in a supermarket, her car is vandalized, leaving her stranded.
+Patrick meets with his extended family for a mock Christmas dinner celebration.
+Duncan, Sandra's husband, spends much of the day reassuring his customers that their heating gas will be kept on until the very end.
+Craig is having sex with Lily to mark every sexual milestone he can think of.

-Patrick leaves the dinner prematurely to spend his final hours alone in his apartment.
+Patrick leaves the dinner early to spend his final hours alone in his apartment.
 However, he unexpectedly meets Sandra at his front door.
-After Sandra begs him for help, Patrick reluctantly lets her in to use his phone to contact Duncan.
-Patrick then suggests Sandra steal a car, even offering to help her as she leaves his apartment.
-They walk out together looking for a car to steal, but ultimately, Patrick has to admit he doesn't know how to hotwire one.
+He reluctantly lets her in to use his phone to contact Duncan.
+Patrick offers to help Sandra steal a car, but eventually admits he doesn't know how to hotwire one.
 Meanwhile, Craig and Mrs. Carlton are having sex, and Donna turns up the music and lets herself go in the power company after Duncan had left.